DomainDrivenArchitecture/dda-k8s-crate/README.md

 ## Kubernetes setup

 This crate sets up a K8s as SingleNode-Instance.
-Setup is based on ubuntu 20.4
+This cheap setup is intended for production grade low traffic applications.

+## Compatibility
+dda-k8s is compatible with the following versions

+* pallet 0.9
+* clojure 1.10.1
+* ubuntu 18.04 / 20.04

 ## Features